gauravloj/gauravloj.github.io/_posts/2024-07-26-mediakind.md

 ## Summary

 MediaKind is a Global video service provider.
-Its one of the major product is video streaming application on Android OTT and Apple TV.
+Video streaming application on Android OTT and Apple TV are one of its major product.
 I joined the company as full stack developer.
 I have worked on different layers of the product during my time here.
 They includes, security services, service management dashboard, backend services, hardware integration, Android app development, frontend development and testing automation.